Williams IR/FW car-by-car histories

 Howden Ganley continued as main driver, but his teammate's job was to bring a budget, and 'Nanni' Galli was replaced by a string of paying customers.
 The under-funded cars started at the back of the grid, but improved as the season went on, with Ganley placing his tenth on the grid at Monaco.
 Gijs van Lennep's sixth place at Zandvoort and Ganley's sixth in Canada were the only points scored.
 Art Merzario joined the team for 1974, with the cars now being called Iso-Marlboro FW01 and FW02.
 A new car FW03 appeared at the Spanish GP, and Merzario took a fine fourth place at Monza in that car.
 Jacques Laffite joined the team during the season to drive FW02, and these two drivers continued into 1975 in what were now called Williams FW02 and FW03.
 A new Williams FW04 was introduced, but FW03 continued through 1975 for hire drivers.

 The two early cars were consumed in a series of accidents, with one of the tubs being used to rebuild FW03 after Ian Ashley crashed it at the Nurburgring in 1974.
-FW03 survived and was sold to Loris Kessel who renamed it the Apollon 001, and attempted to qualify for the Italian GP in 1976 and 1977.
+FW03 survived and was sold to Loris Kessel who tried to qualify for the Italian GP in 1976, but was not allowed to practice.
+Kessel then took the car to Fly Studios, the design company of former Ferrari men Giacomo Caliri and Luigi Marmiroli, and they used it to construct the Apollon, an attractive yet hopelessly slow car in which Kessel failed to qualify again at Monza in 1977.
 It was restored to 1975 specification by an Italian owner in 1991, and has raced in historic events since 2010.

 (29 Apr 1973)